1alexamartinez/HangmanGame/README.md

 Letters Already Guessed: (Letters the user has guessed, displayed like U Z Y M).

-After the user wins/loses the game will automatically choose another word and make the user play it.

 # Technologies used
 HTML5

 CSS3

 Bootstrap

 JavaScript

 jQuery
 # Prerequisites
 - Bootstrap: visit https://www.bootstrapcdn.com/ and link in html